kohebth/Rod-Simulation/controller/README.md

-# Fishing-Reel
+# Rod controller
-The Arduino sketch for the fishing reel controller.
+The Arduino sketch, ouput the state of rod and reel.